 Memorable Manitobans: Beatrice Alice Brigden (1888-1977)

 Born at Hastings, Ontario on 30 January 1888, daughter of William and Sarah Brigden, at an early age her family moved to a farm about 20 miles north of Deloraine.
 She was later educated at the Toronto Conservatory School.
 After moving to Brandon she was active in the Independent Labor Party (later the CCF, then the NDP).
-She was a frequent candidate in elections, including the 1930 federal election.
+She was a frequent candidate in elections, including the 1930 federal election, and 1932 and 1936 provincial elections.
 Brigden organized the Manitoba Women’s Model Parliament and was a member of the Manitoba Human Rights Commission.
 In 1970, she was awarded a Manitoba Centennial Medal by the Manitoba Historical Society and she received the Manitoba Golden Boy Award for good citizenship.
 Brandon University awarded her an honorary degree in 1973.
 She died, unmarried, at Winnipeg on 22 February 1977 and was buried in the Napinka Cemetery.

 “Brigden knows women’s rights story”, Winnipeg Free Press, 23 October 1971.